The Vermont Statutes Online

 (2) review all relevant government appropriations, reauthorizations, and allocations made during the most recent fiscal year;

-(3) consult with Department of Mental Health; the Department of State’s Attorneys and Sheriffs; the Office of the Defender General; the Parole Board; the Office of the Child, Youth, and Family Advocate; the Vermont Network Against Domestic and Sexual Violence; the Racial Disparities in the Criminal and Juvenile Justice System Advisory Panel; individuals with lived experience in the criminal justice system recommended by the American Civil Liberties Union of Vermont; and community justice entities that receive State funding for programs and services employing restorative justice principles on the potential uses and priorities of funding in accordance with subsection (a) of this section;
+(3) consult with the Department of Mental Health; the Department of State’s Attorneys and Sheriffs; the Office of the Defender General; the Parole Board; the Office of the Child, Youth, and Family Advocate; the Vermont Network Against Domestic and Sexual Violence; the Racial Disparities in the Criminal and Juvenile Justice System Advisory Panel; individuals with lived experience in the criminal justice system recommended by the American Civil Liberties Union of Vermont; and community justice entities that receive State funding for programs and services employing restorative justice principles on the potential uses and priorities of funding in accordance with subsection (a) of this section;

 (4) consistent with subsection (a) of this section, consider opportunities and make recommendations to establish a sustainable planning and funding structure to administer State and local community-based programs and services and modern data collection systems; and